knative/docs/docs/smoketest.md

 Use this page to test your changes and ensure that there are not any issues, unwanted behaviors, or regression that are caused by your changes.

-Below are a set of site elements that have causes issues in the past.
+This is a set of site elements that have causes issues in the past:

 ## Lists